 The index is reconstituted, where the membership is reset, and rebalanced semiannually on the third Friday of June and December.
 Adjustments are implemented after Friday's market close and reflected the following Monday.
-The market data used for reconstitution is as of the last trading day of May and November.
+The analyst data (moat rating and fair value estimates) used to reconstitute the index is as of the first Friday of the reconstitution month.